-Easy Fit Saddles, I can send you a measuring kit, then from the measurement build you a tree to fit.
+Easy Fit Saddles, I can send you a measuring kit, then build you a tree to fit from the measurement.
 Fit is angle change all along the back coupled with rock.
 Those measurements capture the 3-dimensional shape of the back, to give you width, flare, twist, angle, gullet, channel, rock, and re Our remote saddle fit option is available

-Western saddle trees have no standard of sizing, each manufacturer produces mostly one size, some a few sizes, very few any more than that.
+Western saddle trees have no standard of sizing.
+Each manufacturer produces mostly one size, some a few sizes, and very few any more than that.
 There is no good system for horse owners to quantify and communicate to saddle makers the shape of their horse’s back.
 There are common sizes that fit a lot of horses, and that is what most of the mainstream industry supplies.
-We are breeding and cross-breeding horse breeds from around the world and well as crossing cart and workhorse with our riding horses, so the demand for odd shapes and sizes of saddles has increased.
+We are breeding and cross-breeding horse breeds from around the world and crossing carts and workhorses with our riding horses, so the demand for odd shapes and sizes of saddles has increased.
 In general, our horses have gotten wider and shorter through the back in recent years.

 We make shorter trees with thigh cutouts in the swells to get a larger rider into a shorter tree.
-As well, once you are balanced in the stirrups, you don’t require as long of a saddle.
-You start to use all your bodied natural shock absorbers instead of bracing against them, which minimizes the sore muscles.
+Also, once balanced in the stirrups, you don’t require as long a saddle.
+You start to use all your body’s natural shock absorbers instead of bracing against them, which minimizes the sore muscles.
 You move with your horse, and your horse will start to move more freely with more power.

 One of my customers said it nicely

 Although it took some adjustment for my horse and me to get used to the close contact feel.
 It wasn’t long before I realized that what I was experiencing was a freedom of movement in my horse that I was not accustomed to.
 My horse is more engaged and more willing in her forward motion.
 I couldn’t be happier with the results and fit.